arpansahu/common_readme/AWS Deployment/nginx.md

     It will be asking for domain name then you can enter your base domain I have generated ssl for arpansahu.me

-    Then a few questions will be asked by them answer them all and done your ssl certificate will be generated
+    Then a few questions will be asked by them answer them all and done your ssl certificate will be geerated

     Now These lines will be added to your # Nginx configuration: /etc/nginx/sites-available/arpansahu